 I’ve been looking for a good git manager website that I could install on my own server.
 A few days ago I found GitLab, which does everything I need it to do and more.
 The only problem is that the setup guides use Nginx as a webserver.
 I’m cheap and only have one server, which runs Apache.
-I also have this WordPress (this blog) already running on my server so I would have to install GitLab to a subdirectory.
+I also have this Wordpress (this blog) already running on my server so I would like have to install GitLab to a subdirectory too.

 First, let’s talk about running GitLab from Apache.
 Everything to get Gitlab running on Apache is exactly the same if you’re following the install guides for GitLab, up until the point of installing Nginx.
 So, if you haven’t started install GitLab yet, go do that and stop when you get to installing Nginx.